At the St Gregory’s Foundation, we’re committed to protecting and respecting your privacy.

-As a small charity we don’t have a Data Protection Officer.
-Access to the Database is generally restricted to the Executive Secretary, who is responsible for data protection, however, in the absence of the Executive Secretary, the Board will appoint another Board member to undertake the responsibility for data protection.
+As a small charity we do not have a data protection officer.
+Access to the database is generally restricted to the Executive Secretary, who is responsible for data protection; however, in the absence of the Executive Secretary, the board will appoint another board member to undertake the responsibility for data protection.

 What will happen if there is a breach?